alexhkurz/introduction-to-smart-contracts/lectures/lecture04/lecture04_notes.md

 >>> *This table outlines the major blockchain approaches to consensus.
 There is a slight divergence from research community terminology in that it dissects "proof of work and stake" sybil resistance mechanisms into "stochastic" and "prestige" approaches.
 We differentiate between these approaches to allow for a better understanding of the strengths and weaknesses of these as well as examining the requirements for future blockchain systems.
 In addtion, this classification layering should help prepare ourselves for future research in hybrid classical and quantum information theory as it applies to blockchain.*
 <div align="center"><img src="./Consensus.png"></img></div>

 The above diagram describes the core aspects of consensus and how it relates to the current cryptocurrency ecosystem.
 These topics do not represent a comprehensive organizational list for consensus.
-Another significant area that can be covered is the aspect of partial, asynchronous, and synchronous models in consensus.
-For more detailed information on this [see: Decentralized Thoughts Synchronous Models](https://decentralizedthoughts.github.io/2019-06-01-2019-5-31-models/).
-Instead, we focus on these three key aspects: the *Consensus Model*, *Sybil Resistance*, and *Finality*.
+Safety, liveness in addition to partial, asynchronous, and synchronous models are other significant areas to review in the context of byzantine fault tolerance.
+The [FLP impossibility](#flp) in the references provides good context for the first two items while more detailed information on [synchronizationcan be found in Decentralized Thoughts Synchronous Models here](https://decentralizedthoughts.github.io/2019-06-01-2019-5-31-models/).
+In this document, we will focus on these three key aspects: the *Consensus Model*, *Sybil Resistance*, and *Finality*.
+The other items will be left for another more theoretical discussion.

 ###  Consensus Models